farm-ng/amiga-dev-kit/website/docs/examples/camera_client/README.md

 ### [Link to `camera_client/main.py`](https://github.com/farm-ng/farm-ng-amiga/blob/main/py/examples/camera_client/main.py)

-This example acts as an `OakCameraClient` in a standalone Python script.
+This example operates as an `OakCameraClient` within a standalone Python script.

-The requirements to run this example are to have a [**farm-ng brain**](/docs/brain/) running Oak cameras and that your PC is on the same local network as the brain.
+To successfully run this example, you must use your local PC, as the example won't work if executed directly from a brain.
+Ensure that a [**farm-ng brain**](/docs/brain/) running Oak cameras is active.
+Your local PC should be either connected to the same local network as the brain or linked to it through tailscale.
 ### 1. Install the [farm-ng Brain ADK package](/docs/brain/brain-install)

 ### 2. Install the example's dependencies